$t$-Structures with Grothendieck hearts via functor categories: -structures t-structures with Grothendieck hearts

 The first equivalence is again due to \cite[Theorem 1.8]{K}, the second holds since $Y$ is injective and the last one by the choice of $Y$.
-Hence, since $\y$ respects products and $\mcT_\mcI$ is closed under products (it is a torsion-free class in $\Mod\mcD^c$), it follows that the class of morphisms in $\mcD$ satisfying $\Hom_\mcD(f,Q)=0$ is closed under even all (not just countable) products in $\mcD$, or equivalently coproducts in $\mcD^\op$, as required. \end{proof}
+Hence, since $\y$ respects products and $\mcT_\mcI$ is closed under products (it is a torsion-free class in $\Mod\mcD^c$), it follows that the class of morphisms in $\mcD$ satisfying $\Hom_\mcD(f,Q)=0$ is closed under all products in $\mcD$, or equivalently coproducts in $\mcD^\op$, as required. \end{proof}